Sing You Home: Characters

 Zoe Baxter: A music therapist for burn victims, individuals with Alzheimer's disease, and hospice patients.
 Previously married to Max, and then Vanessa.
 Samantha's mother.

-Max Baxter: Zoe's ex-husband, a spiralling alcoholic who is eventually saved by the local Evangelical church, and Pastor Clive.
-Samatha's biological father.
+Max Baxter: Zoe's ex-husband, a spiraling alcoholic who is eventually saved by the local Evangelical church and Pastor Clive.
+Samantha's biological father.

-Vanessa Shaw: An openly-gay guidance counselor, Zoe's lover, eventual wife, and Samantha's mother.
+Vanessa Shaw: An openly gay guidance counselor, Zoe's eventual wife, and Samantha's mother.

-Clive Lincoln: A overzealous and charismatic Evangelical Christian pastor, deeply opposed to gay marriage and LGBTQ rights.
+Clive Lincoln: An overzealous and charismatic Evangelical Christian pastor, deeply opposed to gay marriage and LGBTQ rights.

-Lucy: Pastor Clive's step-daughter, and an adolescent that Zoe is helping with music therapy, she falsely accuses Zoe of molesting her.
+Lucy: Pastor Clive's step-daughter, and an adolescent that Zoe is helping with music therapy.
+She falsely accuses Zoe of molesting her.

 Angela Moretti: Zoe and Vanessa's lawyer, who specializes in gay and lesbian legal cases.

 Wade Preston: A Christian lawyer, hired by Pastor Clive for Max's lawsuit against Zoe and Vanessa.

 Samantha "Sammy" Baxter: Zoe and Vanessa's young daughter, also Max's biological daughter.